 Limitations and gaps

-• needs-human-replication — No interventional human trial for aging, frailty, or longevity endpoints
+• gap/needs-human-replication — No published interventional human result for DNA methylation, biological age, frailty, or longevity endpoints; TauAge results pending

-• needs-replication — Mouse lifespan extension is single-lab (Yadav/Columbia); ITP validation not yet conducted
+• gap/needs-replication — Mouse lifespan extension is single-lab (Yadav/Columbia); ITP validation not yet conducted

-• long-term-unknown — Safety at high doses in older adults not established
+• gap/long-term-unknown — Safety at high doses in older adults not established

 Cross-references